 - Trash cans, recycling bins, compost piles

 How do I get rid of mosquitoes?

 Mosquitoes are challenging pests to keep out of your Arizona yard.
-However, when partnering with Overson Pest Control, we will work with you to eliminate mosquitoes and their breeding sites from your property.
-When you are experiencing a pest problem, we know how stressful it is and how fast you want it taken care of.
+However, when partnering with Overson Pest Control, we'll work with you to eliminate mosquitoes and their breeding sites from your property.

-Our professionals are committed to offering the effective mosquito services you need to reclaim your outdoor space from these biting pests.
+Our professionals are committed to offering the effective mosquito control treatments you need to reclaim your outdoor space from these biting pests.
 To learn more about our mosquito control services, reach out to Overson Pest Control and speak with one of our helpful professionals!

 How can I prevent mosquitoes in the future?

-- Either dispose of or store upside down containers that can collect water.
+- Either dispose of containers that can collect water or store them upside down.

 - Drill holes in the bottom of outdoor trash cans and recycling bins.

 - Make sure to treat swimming pools and ornamental ponds properly and keep the water continuously circulating.

 - Maintain your yard by cutting back overgrown shrubbery and trees where mosquitoes can rest.